 The American Civil Liberties Union of Alaska is looking for Policy and Organizing Interns, who will support the organization’s public policy, legislative and community organizing efforts to advance civil liberties for all people in Alaska.
-Policy and Organizing Interns will report to the Policy Director and work closely with the Lead Organizer.
+Policy and Organizing Interns will report to the Policy Director and work closely with other members of the ACLU team.
+Recent interns have led such projects as coordinating the ACLU of Alaska’s participation in Pride events statewide, doing research and drafting position papers on active criminal justice legislation, and conducting statewide stakeholder outreach on women’s rights issues.
 This internship requires a commitment of at least 10 hours per week during the school year, or 20 hours per week during the summer.

 The ACLU of Alaska is the Alaska affiliate of the national ACLU, the nation’s oldest and largest protector of the Bill of Rights.
 We are Alaska’s premier civil rights and civil liberties advocate, and are a nonprofit, nonpartisan organization that integrates litigation, public policy advocacy, public education, communications with the media and our members, and coalition building and grassroots organizing to defend and expand Alaskans’ constitutional rights and individual freedoms.
 As part of the ACLU’s 100th anniversary in 2020, and in the wake of the Trump administration’s daily assaults on civil liberties, the ACLU of Alaska is embarking on its most ambitious advocacy yet, which includes eliminating discrimination against LGBTQ individuals, dramatically reforming the criminal justice system, paring back the national security state and strengthening the right to privacy, ensuring that all Americans can freely and easily vote, and defeating perennial attempts to restrict women’s right to safe and legal abortions.